In 2016, there were over 3.4 billion internet users worldwide. For most people today, browsing the web is a daily activity.

 Over the years, web design has transformed the internet – how we experience it, interact with it, and leverage it in every area of our lives.
 But when did web design begin and how did we get to where we are today?

-We are about to dive deep into the history and evolution of web design and see how it has changed over the decades.
+We are about to dive deep into the history and evolution of web design and see how web design best practices have changed over the decades.

 It all started 29 years ago… in a computer lab far, far away.